bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 # **Abstract solution**

-My solution to this problem, is to use <a title="http://developer.android.com/tools/help/adb.html" href="http://developer.android.com/tools/help/adb.html" target="_blank">ADB (Android Debug Bridge)</a>.
-This little tool comes with the <a title="http://developer.android.com/sdk/index.html" href="http://developer.android.com/sdk/index.html" target="_blank">Android SDK</a> and allows you to interact with your Android device via a remote shell, push/pull files to and from your Android device, etc.
+My solution to this problem, is to use [ADB (Android Debug Bridge)](http://developer.android.com/tools/help/adb.html).
+This little tool comes with the [Android SDK](http://developer.android.com/sdk/index.html) and allows you to interact with your Android device via a remote shell, push/pull files to and from your Android device, etc.

 ADB can either be used when you connect your device to your PC via USB, but also, and that is important here, via WiFi.